docker-library/docs/centos/README.md

 # Systemd integration

+## New in 7

+Currently the `:latest` and `:7` tags both contain systemd-container by default, instead of the previously distributed fakesystemd package.
+In order to use systemd-container, some minor changes to your Dockerfile are needed.
+You will need to specify volumes for `/run` and `/tmp` directories, as well as a `container` environment variable.
+From there, you simply need to change the default `CMD` value, and run the container with `/sys/fs/cgroup` mounted (read-only is fine).
+You no longer need to create a separate base container.
+Below is simple example to run httpd.

+### Example httpd Dockerfile for systemd-container

+	FROM centos:latest
+	MAINTAINER "you" <your@email.here>
+	RUN yum -y install httpd; yum clean all ; systemctl enable httpd.service EXPOSE 80
+	VOLUME ["/run", "/tmp"]
+	ENV container docker
+	CMD ["/usr/sbin/init"]

+Build this image:

+	docker build --rm -t username/systemd-httpd

+Run the container:

+	docker run -ti -v /sys/fs/cgroup:/sys/fs/cgroup:ro -p 80:80 username/systemd-httpd

+## Legacy systemd solutions

-Currently, systemd in CentOS 7 has been removed and replaced with a `fakesystemd` package for dependency resolution.
+Originally systemd in CentOS 7 has been removed and replaced with a `fakesystemd` package for dependency resolution.
 This is due to systemd requiring the `CAP_SYS_ADMIN` capability, as well as being able to read the host's cgroups.
-If you wish to replace the fakesystemd package and use systemd normally, please follow the steps below.
+If you are using the 7.0.1406 or 7.1.1503 tags and wish to replace the fakesystemd package and use systemd normally, please follow the steps below.

-## Dockerfile for systemd base image
+### Dockerfile for legacy systemd base image

-	FROM centos:7
+	FROM centos:7.0.1406
 	MAINTAINER "you" <your@email.here>
 	ENV container docker
 	RUN yum -y swap -- remove fakesystemd -- install systemd systemd-libs